mikebrady/shairport-sync-for-openwrt/README.md

 Shairport 2.0 for OpenWRT
 =========================

 This is an OpenWrt package for building and installing ShairPort 2.0, which is at https://github.com/mikebrady/shairport-sync.

 You need a custom version of OpenWrt which includes support for sound and for usb audio.

-The approach is to take it in two stages: first, download to build a standard OpenWrt image for your architecture, and then add of the extras needed for Shairport.
+The approach taken here is to build the custom version in two stages: first, download to build a standard OpenWrt image for your architecture, and, second, add Shairport and all the extras it depends on.

 Stage 1
 -------